 Zak: I think it’s important to acknowledge that it has evolved and that that’s a good thing.
 A lot of times, fast-growing companies get caught up in the narrative of protecting culture, but protecting things sometimes works against doing the right thing.
 Evolution is really important, and change can be a good thing so long as you do it thoughtfully.
 We’ve become a lot more diverse as a workforce over time, and that has driven new perspectives, energizing debates, and ultimately, better results.

 Here’s a statement Zak made in 2015 in From Zero to Loopio: Part III about where you wanted Loopio to be in a year:

 “From a product standpoint, the goal is for Loopio to be the go-to solution on the market for Proposal Management and RFI software in North America.
 So when a company has a need in this area, they are pointed to Loopio.
 Internally, it will be that we have defined an environment that people in Toronto want to be a part of.
 The goal is that people will be knocking on our door with the feeling of ‘I want to be a part of the growth and success of this software company.’”

 Do you feel like you have successfully met this goal?

-Zak: We have a customer community of over 600 customers.
-We have become a leader in our category, which is an amazing feeling.
+Zak: We have become a leader in our category, which is an amazing feeling.
 We have been labelled and validated that way a number of times.
 Will we ever be number one?
 Again, if you go back to the growth mindset, you should never feel like you’re the number one in anything.
 You should always be chasing more.
 As far as people knocking on our door, we’re now at a place where we get over 1,000 job applications a month!
 Do we want to be an even better employer?
 Absolutely!
 But yes, we’ve turned ourselves into a top employer in this city and this country.
 The fact that we said that just over three years ago is incredible to hear.
 We’ve made huge strides.